brucewillis/willis.sexy/README.md

 willis.sexy
 ===========

-A Lorem Ipsum Generator of Bruce Willis Quotes.
+A Lorem-Ipsum-Like Generator of Bruce Willis Quotes.

+This is greatly inspired by the excellent (Delorean Ipsum)[http://www.deloreanipsum.com/].
+You should check it out.